1. Home

 Processing your application

-Once your application has been examined, you will receive a notice of acceptance or refusal.
-If your application is accepted, the notice will be accompanied by administrative and contractual documents (e.g. lease for signature).
+Once your request has been processed, you will receive a letter informing you of its acceptance or refusal.
+If your application is accepted, the letter will be accompanied by administrative and contractual documents (e.g. lease to sign).

 Restrictions on lease transfers